mriekkinen/openplacefinder/README.md

 # POIGuru

-A web application for discovering points of interest, based on OpenStreetMap
+POIGuru is a web mapping application which helps users discover various points of interest in the OpenStreetMap database.

+Please note that this project is still *under development*.